 Although, actually, with washi tape, you could leave the tape on and it would still look good.
 We were down to our last three rolls of washi tape (after using lots on Christmas cards and DIY envelopes) so I wasn’t as inspired by the colors and designs we had left.

 But if I were to try again after restocking (I have my eyes on this fun set), I might do something similar with a different fun washi tape for each letter.

 Daphne and Maia used a star paper punch to punch holes in the corners.

 Then used sparkly gold pipe cleaners to connect the different words of the message together.

 Maia outlined the words with a silver Sharpie, for added sparkle.

-And I hung our new sign on the wall near the dining table.
+And I hung our new Happy New Year banner on the wall near the dining table.

 (That’s Daphne draining the blueberry juice left from a bowl of frozen blueberries.
 I’m sure your kids have better table manners than mine, right?)

 We also made a banner proclaiming the year.